 Work in Progress

 Why this format and all this detail?
 Several reasons, I suppose.
 First, I enjoy looking at raw information and coming to my own conclusions.
 Trombone history is a surprisingly long, nuanced story that tends to defy generalization.
-I would be particularly wary of the generalizations coming out of online forums, discussion boards, etc. Second, I think many of us, trombonists included, may not have an appreciation for the richness of the history of the trombone.
+Second, I think many of us, trombonists included, may not have an appreciation for the richness of the history of the trombone.
 There really is a lot there!
 Third, I like the linear approach of a timeline for presenting details.
 Although a timeline format can be weak in areas such as context and subtlety, it offers a compact presentation and clear logical flow, while also allowing the fundamentally impatient reader (like me) to jump around easily.
 Finally, I think the really fun, interesting stuff is often in the details, not in the broad, sweeping generalizations: a trio performance for Pope Clement VII, an international trombonist-spy in the early 16th century, trombone-playing nuns in the Italian Renaissance, an unfrocked German priest-turned-trombonist in Venice, a trombone quartet leading Beethoven’s funeral procession, an extraordinary trombone soloist in 19th-century New Orleans—these are not stories that are told in the typical encyclopedia summaries.
 I have enjoyed this research immensely myself, while gaining a greater appreciation for the colorful heritage of our great instrument!

 My target audience is trombonists–high school, college, amateur, and professional trombonists–the approximate target audience, I suppose, of an organization like the International Trombone Association.
-Musicologists, I hazard to guess, will probably not like the timeline approach–not enough background and context for each item, not enough discussion of apparent contradictions, not enough exploration of gray areas, etc. Which is fine.
-While they are absolutely welcome, they are not the target audience.
-For example, I am less interested in quibbling over the exact publication date of a Bruckner symphony (or was that a revision?
+I am less interested in quibbling over the exact publication date of a Bruckner symphony (or was that a revision?
 Or was that an unpublished revision?) than I am in simply laying out a basic outline or list, inasmuch as that can be done uncontroversially.
 In that respect, and in respect to my target audience, this timeline is essentially a practical didactic tool–something like a guide or textbook.

-I am not a musicologist, nor do I aspire to become one; however, I have made an honest effort to use a broad range of good sources.
+I make a ongoing effort to use a broad range of good sources.
 The bibliography will show more than 100 primary sources, in addition to a wide range of other respected sources, including a large number of current articles from such journals as Early Music, Journal of the American Musicological Society, The Galpin Society Journal, and Historic Brass Society Journal.
 If you notice a source in the timeline that you feel has been somehow discredited or improperly vetted, by all means, let me know, and I will consider correcting or deleting the related entry.
 Again, I stress that I am less interested in quibbling over things like when a piece was composed versus when it was premiered versus when it was published than in getting down a good, basic timeline with plenty of data.

 I have not felt the need to make a distinction between the terms sackbut and trombone.
 I agree with those historians who assert that, for all intents and purposes, there is no useful difference between the two.
 The trombone has changed so little physically during its history that distinctions between sackbut and trombone are not necessary or even particularly helpful; for example, trumpet, horn, flute, and many other modern instruments have changed physically much more, yet they retain the same name through their respective histories.
 In addition, the Italian term trombone has been used continuously from the instrument’s inception in the 15th century to the present.
 For these reasons, I normally use the term trombone, although, when the original language is available and different terminology was used, I try to provide it.